googleapis/python-bigquery-connection/docs/README.rst

 Next Steps
 ~~~~~~~~~~

--  Read the `Client Library Documentation`_ for Cloud Billing API
+-  Read the `Client Library Documentation`_ for BigQuery Connection
    API to see other available methods on the client.
 -  Read the `BigQuery Connection API Product documentation`_ to learn
    more about the product and see How-to Guides.